WenjianBI/POLMM/README.md

 # POLMM
 Proportional Odds Logistic Mixed Model (POLMM) for ordinal categorical data analysis

+# Note
+Currently, the package is still under fast development.
+If you are interested, please refer to POLMM_working repository for the most updated version.
+Hopefully, I can recently finish a version (should be 0.2.0) with more comprehensive testing and a complete manual.
+At that time, I will move to this repository.
+If you find some trouble using the current version, please contact me (wenjianb@umich.edu) and I would send you a notice when that version is completed and uploaded.

 ### How to install and load this package

 ```{r}